tanyasoriano/python-challenge-1/README.md

 # python-challenge-1
+## The Variety Food Truck Menu
-# This assignment requires students to develop an interactive menu program.
+# This assignment requires students to develop an interactive menu for The Varitey Food Truck.
-# Customers should be able to view menus in order to make their culinary decisons.
+# Customers are able to view menus for different categories in order to make their culinary decisons!
-# Customers will select their food and drinks and indicate the quantity.
+# Customers may choose from various meals, snacks, drinks and deserts!
+# Once customers make a selection, they will be asked to confirm the quanitity of their items.
-# Customers will be provided the amount they need to pay for their order.
+# Customers will then be informed of their total bill so they may pay for their order.
-# Lastly, customers are provided a detailed receipt.
+# Customers are provided a detailed receipt.
+#
+#
+# IMPORTANT NOTE: I worked with our instructor, a tutor, ask BCS and Xpert Learning Assistant to try and complete this assignment.